Cost-Effective Design of Grid-tied Community Microgrid

-\subsubsection{Converter Model}
+\subsubsection{Converter model}

 The converter model is crucial for the efficient operation of the MG, as it governs the conversion of power between DC and AC forms.
 The efficiency of this conversion process and the associated power losses are significant factors that impact the overall performance and reliability of the MG system.
-The output power \( P_{\text{out}}(t) \) at any given time \( t \) is determined by the following equation:
+The output power $ P_{out}^{conv} $ at any given time \( t \) is determined by the following equation:

-where \( P_{\text{out}}(t) \) represents the power available for use after conversion, which is influenced by the efficiency \( \eta_{\text{conv}}(t) \) of the converter at that specific time.
-The efficiency \( \eta_{\text{conv}}(t) \) can vary due to several factors, including changes in load demand, environmental conditions, and the operational state of the converter.
-Additionally, \( P_{\text{loss}}(t) \) accounts for the power losses that occur during the conversion process.
-These losses can arise from various sources such as resistance, heat dissipation, and other inefficiencies inherent in the converter's operation.

-\subsection{Performance Metrics and Evaluation Techniques}
+\subsection{Performance metrics and evaluation techniques}